-The monitoring agencies' reports indicate that recent City budgets have been balanced in part through the use of substantial surpluses and other non-recurring resources and that the City's Financial Plan relies in part on actions outside its direct control.
-These reports have also indicated that the City has not yet brought its long-term expenditure growth in line with recurring revenue growth and that the City is likely to continue to face substantial gaps between forecast revenues and expenditures in future years that must be closed with reduced expenditures and/or increased revenues.
+The monitoring agencies' reports indicate that recent City budgets have been balanced in part through the use of substantial surpluses and other nonrecurring resources, and that the City's financial plan relies in part on actions outside its direct control.
+These reports have also indicated that the City has not yet brought its long-term expenditure growth in line with recurring revenue growth, and that the City is likely to continue to face substantial gaps between forecast revenues and expenditures in future years, which will need to be closed with reduced expenditures and/or increased revenues.
 In addition to these monitoring agencies, the Independent Budget Office (IBO) has been established, pursuant to the City Charter, to provide analysis to elected officials and the public on relevant fiscal and budgetary issues affecting the City.
-Copies of the most recent staff reports are available by contacting; FCB, 123 William Street, 23rd Floor, New York, NY 10038, Attention: Executive Director; OSDC, 59 Maiden Lane, 29th Floor, New York, NY 10038, Attention: Deputy Comptroller; City Comptroller, Municipal Building, Room 517,

-One Centre Street, New York, NY 1007-2341, Attention: Deputy Comptroller for Public Finance; and IBO, 110 William Street, 14th Floor, New York, NY 10038, Attention: Director.
+Copies of the most recent staff reports are available by contacting: FCB, 123 William Street, 23rd Floor, New York, NY 10038, Attention: Executive Director; OSDC, 59 Maiden Lane, 29th Floor, New York, NY 10038, Attention: Deputy Comptroller; City Comptroller, Municipal Building, 6th Floor, One Centre Street, New York, NY 10007-2341, Attention: Deputy Comptroller for Budget; and IBO, 110 William Street, 14th Floor, New York, NY 10038, Attention: Director.